-Funding for child and family services in Nunavut and the Northwest Territories is provided by the Department of Finance Canada through transfer payment agreements with the territorial governments which make up a portion of their annual budgets.
+Funding for child and family services in Nunavut and the Northwest Territories is provided by the Department of Finance Canada through transfer payment agreements with the territorial governments, which make up a portion of their annual budgets.
 These governments decide how and where to spend the funds.

 - Operations: core and operational funding for protection services (such as salaries and overhead)

 - Prevention: resources for enhanced prevention services